nats-io/nats-architecture-and-design/adr/ADR-37.md

 - If `max_messages` is set by the user, the value should be set for `max_messages` and `max_bytes` should not be set.
-- If `max_bytes` is set by the user, the value should be set for `max_bytes` and `max_messages` should be set to a large value internally (e.g. 1 000 000)
+- If `max_bytes` is set by the user, the value should be set for `max_bytes` and `max_messages` should be set to a large value internally (e.g., 1 000 000)
 - User cannot set both constraints for a single `Consume()` execution.
 - For each constraint, a custom threshold can be set, containing the number of messages/bytes that should be processed to trigger the next pull request.
-The value of threshold cannot be higher than the corresponding constraint's value.
+The value of the threshold cannot be higher than the corresponding constraint's value.
 - For each pull request, `batch` or `max_bytes` value should be calculated so that the pull request will fill the buffer.

 ###### Buffering messages

 `Consume()` should pre-buffer messages up to a limit set by `max_messages` or `max_bytes` options (whichever is provided).
-Clients should track the total amount of messages pending in a buffer.
+Clients should track the total number of messages pending in a buffer.
 Whenever a threshold is reached, a new request to `CONSUMER.MSG.NEXT` should be published.

 There is no need to track specific pull request's status - as long as the aggregate message and byte count is